-Packet Sniffing may sound like a malicious activity at first glance, but it is actually an ethical way to analyze the network, and diagnose any network-related problems.
-Packet Sniffing tools are used by network technicians for such diagnostic processes.
-Having said this, there are an equal number of incidences where packet sniffing is used by hackers for malicious activities such as collecting passwords and spying on user traffic.
+Packet Sniffing may sound like a malicious activity at first glance, but it is actually an ethical way to analyze the network and diagnose any network-related problems.
+Network technicians use Packet Sniffing tools for such diagnostic processes.
+Having said this, there are an equal number of incidences where hackers use packet sniffing for malicious activities such as collecting passwords and spying on user traffic.

-Here, we are not going to talk about packet sniffing attacks, but some free packet sniffing tools that can be effectively used to diagnose network problems and resolve the issues.
-Before we present you three packet sniffing tools for Windows, let’s look at how packet sniffing tools work in general.
+Here, we will not talk about packet sniffing attacks, but some free packet sniffing tools that can be effectively used to diagnose network problems and resolve the issues.
+Before we present you with three packet sniffing tools for Windows, let’s look at how packet sniffing tools work in general.

 There are different types of packet sniffers.
 Some packet sniffers are used only for detecting hardware-related problems.
 Other packet sniffing tools are actually some software apps that run on the host computers.